 Basic computer structure.
 Design of central processing unit.
-Hardwired and microprogrammed control.
+Hardwired control.
 Input-output and the use of interrupts.
-Arithmetic circuits.
 Assembly language programming.
-Main memory organization.
+Main memory organization and caches.
 Peripherals and interfacing.
-Microprocessors.
 System design considerations.
-The laboratory will consist of experiments involving logic systems and microprocessors.
+The laboratory will consist of experiments involving logic systems and microprocessors and a large open project.
 Design activity constitutes a major portion of laboratory work.